-&lt;sup>1All our statements about Graphical Models in this paper will be restricted to discrete random variables.
+1. All our statements about graphical models in this paper will be restricted to discrete random variables.

-&lt;sup>2Recall that a clique is a complete subgraph and a maximal clique is a clique which is not a proper subset of another clique.
+2. Recall that a clique is a complete subgraph and a maximal clique is a clique which is not a proper subset of another clique.